Paul J. Fishman: Career

 Fishman joined the United States Department of Justice under Janet Reno in 1994 as counsel to the deputy attorney general.
 He was named associate deputy attorney general in 1995, serving until 1997.

 In 1997, he became a partner at Friedman Kaplan Seiler & Adelman.
 His clients included Carla Katz, the former president of the Communications Workers of America who dated New Jersey Governor Jon Corzine, and Encap Golf Holdings, a company that was contracted to build golf courses and homes on remediated landfills in the New Jersey Meadowlands.
 Both of these clients were targets of investigations by the U.S. Attorney's Office.

 On June 4, 2009, Fishman was nominated by President Barack Obama to be U.S. Attorney for the District of New Jersey.
 He was sworn into office on October 14, 2009, along with his First Assistant U.S. Attorney, Gil Childers.
 Fishman succeeded Acting U.S. Attorney Ralph J. Marra, who had served after the resignation of Chris Christie in December 2008 to run for Governor of New Jersey.
-After his release in 2017, he joined the faculty of Seton Hall Law School as Distinguished Visiting Fellow.
+After he was fired by incoming Attorney General Jeff Sessions in 2017, he joined the faculty of Seton Hall Law School as a Distinguished Visiting Fellow.

 Fishman is a registered Democrat and resides in Montclair.
 He is married with two children.
 He is also a board member of the Yogi Berra Museum and Learning Center in Little Falls.